sagecodes/make-a-wildlife-object-detector/README.md

-This allows you to make adjustments to your images when training, like flipping , skewing, lightness, ect... but it does not create a different environment like our sythetic data set.
+This allows you to make adjustments to your images when training, like flipping , skewing, lightness, ect... but it does not create a different environment like our synthetic data set.

 This is usually done while training the model

-## Resizing the dataset:
+## Resizing the data set:

-Even though you usually resize in during loading your dataset for training it can help speed things up resizing your images before loading into memory.
+Even though you usually resize in during loading your data set for training it can help speed things up resizing your images before loading into memory.

 Resize script: